Trump and Biden Run Vastly Different Pandemic Campaigns

 “If he had 200 people, I think it would be a lot,” Trump said Tuesday of his opponent.
 “Have you ever seen the gyms with the circles?
 That’s his crowd.
 If he had 200 people.”

 Biden’s crowds, in fact, have been far smaller.
-The former vice president has appeared in public sparingly since the pandemic, and with the strictest adherence to state guidelines: 25 people in Pennsylvania, 50 in Michigan and mandatory face-coverings all around.
+The former vice president has appeared in public sparingly since the pandemic, and with the strictest adherence to state guidelines: 25 people in Pennsylvania, 10 people indoors in Michigan and mandatory face-coverings all around.
 Biden’s approach reflects the reluctance of many of his supporters to attend large gatherings.

 For someone who has never been a natural in an arena, the smaller events allow Biden to have more personal interactions with representatives from important voting blocs, including labor and community leaders.

-Note: This story has been corrected to show that Michigan's guidelines are 10 people indoors, not 50.